 for existing or forecast future demand.

-Secondary Schools

-Downlands Community School: increase from 7 form entry (210 places) to 8 form entry (240 places) - For September 2016

-Alternative Provision

-Alternative Provision in West Sussex is currently being reviewed by West Sussex County Council.
-The review may bring about changes in the location and type of education provided in the future.
-The existing Alternative Provision facilities at Burgess Hill may, therefore, be subject to change and possible relocation, depending on the outcome of the review.

-Sources of Funding Central government grant

-Developer contributions.
-Mid Sussex District Council requires developer contributions towards the cost of education provision for any development which gives rise to increased need.
+Secondary Schools Downlands Community School: increase from 7 form entry (210 places) to 8 form entry (240 places) - For September 2016 Alternative Provision Alternative Provision in West Sussex is currently being reviewed by West Sussex County Council.
+The review Provision facilities at Burgess Hill may, therefore, be subject to change and possible relocation, depending on the outcome of the review.
+Sources of Funding Central government grant Developer contributions.
+Mid Sussex District Council requires developer contributions towards the cost of education provision for any development which gives rise to increased need. • CIL Further Information West Sussex County Council

-• CIL

-Further Information West Sussex County Council